ianrastall/text-utils/books/ada/book-ada-03.md

 Arr(10) := 5;
 ```

 Ada performs bounds checking on all array accesses.
-At runtime, the Ada
+When an index is
+provably out of range, modern compilers flag the problem during compilation;
-runtime system raises a `Constraint_Error` when an index falls outside the
+otherwise, the Ada runtime system raises `Constraint_Error` as soon as the
-declared bounds.
+code executes the offending access.

 #### 3.4.4.17 Detailed Explanation

 Ada performs bounds checking on every indexed reference.
 Rather than failing
-silently, the runtime detects the violation and raises `Constraint_Error`.
+silently, the language surfaces the violation with `Constraint_Error`, either
-This predictable failure mode is critical for safety-critical systems where
+through compile-time diagnostics or runtime checks.
+This predictable failure
+mode is critical for safety-critical systems where buffer overflows could lead
-buffer overflows could lead to unpredictable behavior.
+to unpredictable behavior.

 For example, consider this code: